-Economic Assumptions Underlying the 2015-16 Governor's Budget
+Economic Assumptions Underlying the 2015 Budget Act

-The revenue and expenditure assumptions utilized in connection with the 2015-16 Governor's Budget are based upon certain projections of the performance of the California, national, and global economies in calendar years 2015 and 2016.
+The revenue and expenditure assumptions utilized in connection with the 2015-16 May Revision were incorporated into the 2015 Budget Act and were based upon certain assumptions concerning the performance of the California, national, and global economies in calendar years 2015 and 2016.
 These economic assumptions are set forth below.
+Additional information on the state's economy is set out in the section "ECONOMY AND POPULATION."